-- New & growing Residential Learning Communities (RLCs) in 2017-18: 1) Diversity, Justice, & Sustainability RLC in Stuen, including First in the Family Wings, Students of Color Wings, and Environmental & Social Justice Wings; and 2) Lavender Community RLC in Ordal.
+- Growing Residential Learning Communities (RLCs) in 2018-19: 1) Diversity, Justice, & Sustainability RLC in Stuen, including First in the Family Wings, Students of Color Wings, and Environmental & Social Justice Wings; and 2) Lavender Community RLC in Ordal.

 - Student Staff (RA/CA) Training & Professional Development:

-- Residential Life Institute (RLI – Fall Training) included for the first time Race & Gender Caucusing and a comprehensive social justice focus.
+- Residential Life Institute (RLI – Fall Training) continued Race & Gender Caucusing and a comprehensive social justice focus.

-- Mid-Year Renewal (MYR – Spring Training) will include a focus on Decolonizing Success, Vocation, and Self-Care.
+- Mid-Year Renewal (MYR – Spring Training) will include a focus on Self-Care.

 - Community Director Activity: